Efesencan/BU-Cloud-Computing/README.md

 * Dynamic checking of remote compute resources for its capability.

-* Add an option to define the amount of monetary budget for a plug-in The current option we have are auto_free which is essentially a 0 budget and “auto_best” which is a infinite budget.
+* Add an option to define the amount of monetary budget for a plug-in.
+The current option we have are auto_free which is essentially a 0 budget and “auto_best” which is a infinite budget.
 So we want the user to define a budget somewhere between 0 and infinity.

 * Add user defined priority weighting.
 For example, a user might want to focus more on number of CPUs or amount of memory.
+However, we currenlty have a fixed formulation for selecting the best compute environment for a plugin.

-* Extend our recommendation algorithm so that it covers the whole pipeline.
+* Extend our recommendation algorithm so that it covers the whole pipeline rather a single plugin.

-* Update our recommendation algorithm so that it depends on previous runtimes of the plug-in.
+* Update our recommendation algorithm so that it also depends on previous runtimes of the plug-in rather than a fixed formulation.
-Instead of choosing the one with the most CPU, we can directly select the one with the lowest runtime
+Instead of choosing the one with the most CPU, highes CPU clock speed, we can directly select the one with the lowest runtime

 ## 4. Solution Concept